oracle-devrel/leagueoflegends-optimizer/README.md

 ## Getting Started

 ### Prerequisites
 Requirements file can be found in /requirements.txt.
 You will also need to have installed Oracle Instant Client or other means of connectivity to the Oracle Autonomous JSON Database.
+After installing both, you should be able to run the code inside `src/`.

+### Running the code
+Run:
+`python3 league.py` for the full process.
+You can modify your code to run all components or just the ones you need in the data_mine() function.

 ## Notes/Issues
 * Nothing at this moment